About the Bluemont Citizens Association

 The BCA Serves Bluemont in Many Ways

-As an unincorporated area, Bluemont operates through the volunteer tradition.
-There are many local organizations, and most are in touch with the BCA in one way or another.
+As an unincorporated area, Bluemont thrives through a strong volunteer tradition.
+Many local organizations are connected to the BCA in one way or another.

-In 2014, the BCA backed the idea of a free party for Bluemonters—the Bluemont Spring Fling—which has now become an annual event.
+In 2014, the BCA supported the creation of the Bluemont Spring Fling, a free event for the community, which has since become an annual tradition.

-The local historical association, the Friends of Bluemont, has received considerable support from the BCA for its project to restore the Snickersville Academy (1825), Bluemont’s first school and church.
-Friends of Bluemont functions under the title Bluemont Heritage.
+The local historical group, the Friends of Bluemont, has received significant backing from the BCA for its restoration project of the Snickersville Academy (1825), Bluemont’s first school and church.
+The group now operates under the name Bluemont Heritage.

-The BCA has taken formal positions on issues that impact our community—for example, petitioning the Loudoun Zoning Board to waive a requirement that would have forced the Village Montessori School (then preparing to open) to install an asphalt walkway all along the front of its property.
-(This requirement would have sacrificed several mature trees and old stone walls.)
-More recently, BCA lobbied the Loudoun County Board of Supervisors to fund speed-readout cameras for the village.
+The BCA also advocates for the community on important issues.
+For example, it petitioned the Loudoun Zoning Board to waive a requirement that would have forced the Village Montessori School (then preparing to open) to install an asphalt walkway in front of its property, which would have resulted in the loss of several mature trees and old stone walls.
+More recently, the BCA lobbied the Loudoun County Board of Supervisors to fund speed-readout cameras for the village.

-Until he passed away, Henry Plaster—Chairman of the Snickersville Turnpike Association (STA)—was a regular at BCA meetings who acts as watchdog and advocate with the Virginia Department of Transportation (V-DOT) for Bluemont road maintenance.
-In recent years, the BCA helped fund the STA-spearheaded historical markers placed from Aldie to Bluemont on the historic turnpike.
+Until his passing, Henry Plaster, Chairman of the Snickersville Turnpike Association (STA), was a regular attendee at BCA meetings, serving as a watchdog and advocate with the Virginia Department of Transportation (V-DOT) for road maintenance in Bluemont.
+In recent years, the BCA contributed funds to support the STA’s efforts to place historical markers along the turnpike from Aldie to Bluemont.

-The BCA also organizes local road trash cleanup under the auspices of Keep Loudoun Beautiful (KLB) every April and October.
-The BCA has been awarded an “Adopt-a-Highway” certificate as a result of these volunteer efforts.
+The BCA also organizes local road trash cleanups under the auspices of Keep Loudoun Beautiful (KLB) every April and October.
+As a result of these volunteer efforts, the BCA has been awarded an “Adopt-a-Highway” certificate.

-The BCA purchases the bedding plants for the village flower barrels in spring, which are set out and watered during dry spells through volunteer efforts, refreshing them with colorful fall chrysanthemums just in time for the Bluemont Fair.
+In addition, the BCA purchases bedding plants for the village flower barrels each spring.
+Volunteers set them out and water them during dry spells, and the barrels are refreshed with colorful fall chrysanthemums just in time for the Bluemont Fair.

-The BCA sponsors local community forums with members of the Loudoun County Board of Supervisors and planning and zoning staff.
+The BCA sponsors local community forums with members of the Loudoun County Board of Supervisors, as well as planning and zoning staff.

-The Bluemont Citizens Association performs much charitable work.
-The BCA supports neighbors in need of assistance, providing Thanksgiving and Christmas dinners, giving Christmas presents to children of local families in difficult circumstances, making donations to local food banks, supporting the Volunteer Fire Department, donating two chairs at the Franklin Park Arts Center, and responding to special requests for assistance for day care children at the Community Center.
+The BCA is deeply involved in charitable work.
+It assists neighbors in need by providing Thanksgiving and Christmas dinners, giving Christmas gifts to children from families facing difficulties, donating to local food banks, supporting the Volunteer Fire Department, contributing two chairs to the Franklin Park Arts Center, and responding to special requests for assistance, such as for daycare children at the Community Center.

-The Association also awards scholarships to local graduating seniors—more than $11,000.00 was distributed in 2023.
-To qualify, seniors must live within the 20135 zip code or have a 554- phone prefix, and have demonstrated some interest and pride in their hometown—for example, volunteering to help with the Spring Fling, Bluemont Fair, or litter pick-ups.
+The Association also awards scholarships to local graduating seniors—over $11,000.00 was distributed in 2023.
+To qualify, seniors must live within the 20135 zip code or have a 540-554-xxxx phone number, and demonstrate interest and pride in their hometown, such as by volunteering for the Spring Fling, Bluemont Fair, or litter cleanups.

-To find out what’s going on in Bluemont, to propose a civic project, to get buy-in for your own pet project, to make an announcement, to work with people on local affairs, or to simply meet your neighbors—come to one of the monthly BCA meetings.
+To stay informed about events in Bluemont, propose a civic project, gain support for your own ideas, make an announcement, work with others on local matters, or simply meet your neighbors, come to one of the monthly BCA meetings held on the first Wednesday of each month at 7:00 pm at the Bluemont Community Center, located at 33846 Snickersville Turnpike.